 Want to allow guests with dogs to stay in your own amazing vacation rental?
 Apply to become an Airbnb host today.

 1. Olympic National Park, WA

 Hikers, climbers and backpackers alike flock to Olympic National Park to enjoy dramatic spectacles like Mt.
 Olympus and enchanting old-growth forests.
 Dogs are welcome on a number of trails throughout the park.
 If your pooch follows the rules and avoids disturbing plants and wildlife, he can even earn the prestigious title of Bark Ranger.
-Downsize with your Dalmation at this pretty private tiny house mountain getaway nestled among cedar woodland in nearby Sequim.
+Downsize with your Dalmation at this unique custom built Under Ground House nestled in a hillside in nearby Sequim.
 This warm and cozy home is perfect for people who want to get a taste for living small with their best friend.

 Acadia National Park spans 65 square miles of quintessential Maine landscapes, including rocky beaches, piney woodland and towering mountains.
 This waterfront cottage is situated roughly 4 miles away from the park and Bar Harbor, the nearest town.
 The historic property was built in 1900 and provides a beautiful backdrop for a dip in the chilly water or an adventure across the luscious green fields.
 You can reach the trails of Acadia and pet-friendly amenities of the town on a short ferry ride from the cottage across the Mount Desert Narrows.
 When you’re visiting the park, don’t forget to try Sargent Mountain Loop, which runs alongside the water and is one of the best pet-friendly summer hikes in the country.

 “Are you sure we’re going the right way?”